 “I live in the area and there’s nothing else like it.
 It will make an awesome concert venue, and we’ll have a large area for cornhole tournaments outside,” Siebenaler said.
 “Musically it’s going to be my baby.
 I’m planning on doing Monday nights with Jen, an open mic with featured artists I’ll bring in and introduce, plus I’ll be podcasting from there, making it an event venue and pushing live music.”

 Wild Wing Cafe opened two locations during COVID-19 and plans to open another four restaurants this year.
-The initial franchise fee for a Wild Wing Cafe is $50,000.
+The initial investment for a Wild Wing Cafe franchise ranges from $750,000 to $3 million.